vrona/FHE.Chess/README.md

 6. Download the content of ```server_cloud``` **_(without the mentioned large files)_** into ```fhechess``` directory.
 7.   ```cd fhechess```.

-At this step, you have 2 differents terminal which are running simultaneously.
+At this step, you have 2 differents terminal which are running simultaneously.<br/>
 7. Run:
 <br/>
 local terminal : ```$ python3 client_local/chess_env/main.py --server _IP address_ --port _port_```